anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 3. **Common Subexpression Elimination**: Identifies and eliminates redundant calculations.
 For example, if the same expression is calculated multiple times, it can be stored in a temporary variable and reused.
 4. **Loop Optimizations**: Improves the performance of loops by unrolling them, reducing the number of iterations, or optimizing the loop structure.

-Ferry has two levels of optimizations:
+Ferry employs two types of optimizations:
 1. Basic optimizations: Simple optimizations that doesn't change the semantics of the code, like constant folding and dead code elimination.
 2. Advanced optimizations: More complex optimizations that require a deeper understanding of the code structure like loop unrolling and function inlining.